Modern tidal interaction models for rapid binary population synthesis: I. Methods: Tidal evolution with individual binary systems

-On the main sequence, the primary (as well as the secondary) has a convective core and a radiative envelope, as shown in Fig.~\ref{fig:hg_low_kipp}.
-This leads to entirely dynamical tides from IGW dissipation on the MS, which we can also see in the bar chart in Fig.~\ref{fig:hg_low_tides}.
+On the main sequence, the primary (as well as the secondary) has a convective core and a radiative envelope, as shown in Fig.~\ref{fig:high_mas_agb_kipp}.
+This leads to entirely dynamical tides from IGW dissipation on the MS, which we can also see in the bar chart in Fig.~\ref{fig:high_mas_agb_tides}.

-The primary exits the main sequence after $\sim 362$\,Myr and moves onto the HG phase, during which a convective envelope begins to develop (see Fig.~\ref{fig:hg_low_kipp}).
-As the convective envelope grows in size, equilibrium tides become increasingly efficient for both the fiducial and the Z77 simulations, shown in Fig.~\ref{fig:hg_low_eq_imk22}.
-The relevant timescales are shown in Fig.~\ref{fig:hg_low_eq_tau}.
+The primary exits the main sequence after $\sim 362$\,Myr and moves onto the HG phase, during which a convective envelope begins to develop (see Fig.~\ref{fig:high_mas_agb_kipp}).
+As the convective envelope grows in size, equilibrium tides become increasingly efficient for both the fiducial and the Z77 simulations, shown in Fig.~\ref{fig:high_mas_agb_eq_imk22}.
+The relevant timescales are shown in Fig.~\ref{fig:high_mas_agb_eq_tau}.

 For the rest of the star's evolution, the presence of an extended convective envelope results in equilibrium tides from viscous dissipation being dominant over dynamical tides from IGW dissipation.
-The relative dominance of equilibrium tidal dissipation holds for both, the fiducial and the Z77 simulations, and can be observed by comparing Fig.~\ref{fig:hg_low_eq_imk22} and Fig.~\ref{fig:hg_low_eq_tau} to Fig.~\ref{fig:hg_low_dyn_imk22} and Fig.~\ref{fig:hg_low_dyn_tau}.
+The relative dominance of equilibrium tidal dissipation holds for both, the fiducial and the Z77 simulations, and can be observed by comparing Fig.~\ref{fig:high_mas_agb_eq_imk22} and Fig.~\ref{fig:high_mas_agb_eq_tau} to Fig.~\ref{fig:high_mas_agb_dyn_imk22} and Fig.~\ref{fig:high_mas_agb_dyn_tau}.
 However, our fiducial model is stronger than Z77 by a factor of $\sim10$ during the giant phases.
+The convection length scale in our fiducial model from Eq.~\eqref{eq:lc_convective} scales linearly with the depth of the convective envelope.
+As discussed in Sec.~\ref{sec:equilibrium_tides}, this causes our fiducial model to predict strong equilibrium tides for stars with extended convective envelopes.
+A more pessimistic estimate of the convection length would lead to weaker predicted equilibrium tides for evolved stars.